What is a flat white & how is it different from a latte?

 Ben tells me that “in Australia, generally the latte is served in a 200 ml glass.
 A 180 ml ceramic cup is used for a flat white, so it’s a little less dilute.
 Historically, the latte would have slightly more foam (~1 cm) than the flat white (~0.5 cm).

-“However, over the past five or so years, this difference in foam has almost been discarded and they’re delivered the same way.”
+“However, over the past ten or so years (from 2012 to 2022), this has changed.
+Now, the difference in foam has almost been discarded and they’re delivered the same way.”

 Various designs in latte art.
 Credit: Nate Dumlao

 But Ben’s experience is not the definitive rule.
 Every coffee shop serves the drink slightly differently, so it’s easy to see where the confusion has emerged.

-Cappuccinos and lattes can be made with one or two shots of espresso, but a flat white traditionally features two.
+You can make cappuccinos and lattes with one or two shots of espresso, but a flat white traditionally features two.
 However, even this has become optional.
 To complicate things further, some baristas use a double ristretto to create a stronger coffee flavour.

 There are different opinions on what a flat white is.
 Credit: Nate Dumlao